The Bahamas: Foreign relations

-Armed forces
+Military

 The Bahamian military is the Royal Bahamas Defence Force (RBDF), the navy of the Bahamas which includes a land unit called Commando Squadron (Regiment) and an Air Wing (Air Force).
 Under the Defence Act, the RBDF has been mandated, in the name of the king, to defend the Bahamas, protect its territorial integrity, patrol its waters, provide assistance and relief in times of disaster, maintain order in conjunction with the law enforcement agencies of the Bahamas, and carry out any such duties as determined by the National Security Council.
 The Defence Force is also a member of the Caribbean Community (CARICOM)'s Regional Security Task Force.

 The RBDF came into existence on 31 March 1980.
 Its duties include defending the Bahamas, stopping drug smuggling, illegal immigration and poaching, and providing assistance to mariners.
-The Defence Force has a fleet of 26 coastal and inshore patrol craft along with 3 aircraft and over 1,100 personnel including 65 officers and 74 women.
+The Defence Force has a fleet of 26 coastal and inshore patrol craft along with 2 aircraft and over 1,100 personnel including 65 officers and 74 women.